 Petals

 One of the most noticeable differences between daisies and chamomile is the petals.
-Daisies have white or yellow petals that surround a yellow center, while chamomile petals are white with a yellow center.
+Daisies have white or yellow petals that surround a yellow centre, while chamomile petals are white with a yellow centre.
 However, some species of daisies have pink or red petals, which can make them look similar to chamomile.

 Size